 If the mind is crooked, a Buddha is a sentient being;

-If the mind is true, a sentient being is a Buddha.
+If the mind is straight, a sentient being is a Buddha.

 Buddha is concealed within the sentient being.

-If for one instant of thought we become true,
+If for one instant of thought we straighten out,

 Then sentient beings are themselves Buddha.

 Our own buddha is the true Buddha.